satindersharma/linux/README.md

 --
 We can view contents of the files by using the following commands.
 1. cat      2. tac      3. rev      4. head     5. tail     6. more     7. less

+$ cat < file.txt or $cat file.txt   (< symbol is optional)
+while display file contents we can include line no by using -n option.
+$ cat -n demo.txt

+while display contents we can skip blank lines -b option.
+$ cat -nb demo.txt      ->    numbering for blank line won't be there.

+We can view multiple files contents at a time by using cat command
+$ cat a.txt b.txt c.txt

+tac command:
+---
+It is the reverse of cat.
+It will display file contents in reverse order of lines i.e 1st line become last line. last line become first line.
+$ tac file1.txt

+rev command:
+--
+rev means reverse.
+There each line contents will be reverse.
+It is horizintal reverse.
+$ rev demo.txt
+Note:    cat command will display total file conntent at a time.
+It is best suitable for small file.
+If the file cotains 1000 of lines then it is not recommended to use cat command.
+We should go for head, tail, more and less command.

+head command